Cyclenerd/quarqd/README.md

 # quarqd

-**This repository is a copy of the original https://opensource.quarq.us/quarqd/**
+**This repository is a copy of the original https://opensource.quarq.us/quarqd/ but with a revised README**

 quarqd is a daemon for communicating with an ANT device and reading ANT+ sport data.
 Data is communicated over a network socket.